Espace Léopold: Visitors

 The original visitor's centre was opened in the 1990s and became too small to handle visitors.
 The new centre includes a cafeteria, shop, children's area and a "resource area" offering databases of detailed information.
-There is also a permanent exhibition on the Parliament and Europe.
+There is also a permanent exhibition on the European Parliament and Europe.
 Entry will be free and visitors will not have to gain passes or go through heavy security checks as they have to with the rest of the complex.

 The European Parliament has also collected around 363 paintings and sculptures across its three sets of buildings which it has been purchasing as a pan-European cultural collection since 1979.
-Lidia Geringer de Oedenberg MEP, who is in charge of Parliament's art budget, plans to ensure the public have greater access by opening a 'tunnel of art' between the Espace Léopold and the Delors building.
-A museum of Europe will also be established in the Eastman building near Parliament in Leopold Park.
+Lidia Geringer de Oedenberg MEP, who is in charge of the European Parliament's art budget, plans to ensure the public have greater access by opening a 'tunnel of art' between the Espace Léopold and the Delors building.
+A museum of Europe will also be established in the Eastman building near the European Parliament in Leopold Park.

 A long-standing statue outside the Paul-Henri Spaak building has become popular with tourists.
-The bronze statue, simply called "Europe", was created by May Claerhout and is a representation of Europa, carried by a mass of people while also being a part of it.
+The bronze statue, simply called Europe, was created by May Claerhout and is a representation of Europa, carried by a mass of people while also being a part of it.
 The figure carries an "E" or the Greek "ϵ", the symbol of the euro and as a sign of European unity.
-The statue was given to Parliament by the Belgian presidency of the EU on 20 December 1993.
+The statue was given to the European Parliament by the Belgian presidency of the EU on 20 December 1993.